githubtraining/write-a-ll-course/responses/01_welcome.md

 ### Prerequisites

-- **GitHub knowledge**: For this course, you'll need to know about GitHub.
+- **GitHub knowledge**: For this course, you'll need to know how to use GitHub to work with text files.
 If you need a refresher on the GitHub flow, check out [the Introduction to GitHub course]({{ host}}/courses/introduction-to-github).
+If you need a refresher on Markdown, check out [the Communicating using Markdown course]({{ host}}/courses/communicating-using-markdown).
 - **Webhooks & the GitHub API**: You'll also need a general understanding of webhooks and the GitHub API.
 Try [the Getting started with GitHub Apps course]({{ host}}/courses/getting-started-with-github-apps).

 ### Choosing a topic